 Loading up on a hefty dose of the white stuff isn't exactly the best way to start your morning.
-Baked goods like scones and quick breads tend to be high in sugar and fat, so if you're craving a homemade treat from the oven, then bake up a batch of these oatmeal breakfast bites.
+Baked goods like scones and quick breads tend to be high in sugar and fat, so if you're craving a homemade treat from the oven, bake up a batch of these oatmeal breakfast bites — they taste like cookies!
 They're sweetened with banana and a touch of maple syrup, but each chewy bite has only 2.6 grams of sugar and 0.3 grams of saturated fat.

 - Preheat oven to 350 degrees.

 - In a large bowl, mash the bananas with a fork until smooth.
 Mix in the almond butter, applesauce, soy milk, maple syrup, and vanilla.